skupperproject/skupper-example-activemq/README.md

 ## Step 7: Run the client

-In the public namespace, use `kubectl run` to run the client.
+In Public, use `kubectl run` to run the client.

 _**Public:**_